AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 ## Try Out One of the Sample Applications {#appbuilder-codesamples}

 Ready to start developing?
-There are lots of sample applications to help you get going quickly:
+The following link contains sample applications to help get you started:

 * [App Builder Code Labs on Adobe Developer Website](https://developer.adobe.com/app-builder/docs/resources/)